Cal-Fang/DXY-Medicine-Info-Project/README.txt

 But I was considering obtaining the income and profit information of the drug companies listed here, maybe through some industry database or scraping from some other publication platform.
 And then we could check whether there are any correlation between the amount of medicine produced, the use of medicine produced, and the profitability or other management index.
 We could also check the difference between generic medicine and patent medicine.

 Anyway, that's it.
 I might come back to this after my accounting final =D Let me know if you think this is interesting!

+P.S.
+I drawed some graph for the requirment 3 in challenge 3, but I don't think they are important, since this project was designed for some further analysis between medicine info and other staff.